aapokiljunen/mobileprogramming/README.md

 ### Hello!

-Repository for my Mobile Programming course in *Haaga-Helia University of Applied Sciences*
+Repository for my assignments in Mobile Programming course